nomadkaraoke/python-audio-separator/README.md

     model_name: (Optional) The name of the model to use for separation.
 Default: UVR_MDXNET_KARA_2
     model_file_dir: (Optional) Directory to cache model files in.
 Default: /tmp/audio-separator-models/
     output_dir: (Optional) The directory where the separated files will be saved.
 If not specified, outputs to current dir.
-    use_cuda: (Optional) Flag to use Nvidia GPU via CUDA for separation if available.
-Default: False
     denoise_enabled: (Optional) Flag to enable or disable denoising as part of the separation process.
 Default: True
     normalization_enabled: (Optional) Flag to enable or disable normalization as part of the separation process.
 Default: False
     output_format: (Optional) Format to encode output files, any common format (WAV, MP3, FLAC, M4A, etc.).
 Default: WAV